A Meteorite Board Game

 - Discover that the odds of a meteorite landing on Earth and being discovered are low, and yet hundreds to thousands are found each year!

 - Space Rocks game board (one per each group of players)

 - Game Pieces (use pebbles or game pieces from other games)

-- Game Cards (or powerpoint questions, computer, and projector)
+- Game Cards (or powerpoint questions in English or Español, computer, and projector)

 - Information about Space Rocks for facilitator (below)